Clients appreciate Michael's creative, timely and cost-effective solutions to complex construction and real estate litigation.

 - U.S. Court of Federal Claims

-- U.S. Court of Appeals for the First, Fourth, Sixth and District of Columbia Circuits
+- U.S. Court of Appeals for the First, Second, Fourth, Sixth, Eighth, Ninth, District of Columbia and Federal Circuits

 - Various U.S. district courts throughout the country